Box Truck vs Dry Van: Key Differences (2026)

 Choose a dry van if: You already have a Class A CDL, you have $80K+ in startup capital (or good financing), you are comfortable being away from home for extended periods, and you want to maximize revenue per load in the FTL freight market.

 Consider starting box truck, then scaling to dry van: Many successful fleet owners started with a single box truck, built cash reserves and business skills, then added a tractor-trailer as a second vehicle.
 This approach minimizes risk while building toward higher-revenue operations.
+See our guides on how to start a box truck business and the dry van owner-operator guide for step-by-step roadmaps.

 Box Trucks Offer Better Work-Life Balance